HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

 It is found that 35.6% of mobile pages use the `async` and `defer` attributes together.
 This was counted using a <a hreflang="en" href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/custom_metrics/javascript.js">custom metric</a> that measures the usage of these attributes on the rendered DOM.
+Based on the custom metric, the variation is a lot as compared to the previous year.
+When we dived deeper to understand this gap, it was found that a lot of pages update these attributes dynamically after the pages have already been loaded.
+This is one reason why more results are found using the results from the custom metric (rendered DOM as opposed to initial DOM).

 A typical <a hreflang="en" href="https://www.tntsupercenter.com/">example website</a>, loads the below script: